CruzyCruz/FoodieByNature/README.md

  `php app/console doctrine:fixtures:load`

- This can take a little moment (one minute) as Geocoding is used to fetch some coordinates (longitude, latitude).
+ This can take a little moment (20/30 seconds) as Geocoding is used to fetch some coordinates (longitude, latitude).

  * **Schema (UML)**